 Not having a small circle of closely knit friends is another obvious, however sometimes overlooked, symptom of poor self-care.
 Whether this is your choice (or excuse) or something forced upon you by family, it is not healthy and ultimately affects your wellbeing.
 Good friends are not only there through the good times, but to also help you through the bad and can be an invaluable part of your well-being.

 You may be grown, have a home and money in the bank, but still have the sinking feeling that you have achieved nothing or not enough in life.
 This could be the result of personal un-fulfillment.
 Perhaps you never got the chance to complete your education, pursue a passion, or maybe you simply do not find your career to be rewarding.
 Well, guess what- there is no better time than now to get up and go after whatever it is that would fulfill you.
 What needs to be kept in mind is the fact that no other person can achieve this for you.
 Go get it!

 Movement – Exercise

 Another symptom that could sum up the disdain you have for yourself could be a lack of joy.
 You can experience this when living simply brings you no real pleasure.
-You are just going through the motions of life, without truly finding joy in the day-to-day moments.
-You don’t stop to take in the views on your way to work, you don’t experience joy from the little things your kids or grandkids may do and only look forward to going to bed.
-Feeling as if life has no real purpose can be not only sad but can kick-start a cycle of negativity which can spiral into depression.
+When you are just going through the motions of life, without truly finding joy in the day-to-day moments.
+If you don’t stop to take in the views on your way to work or you don’t experience joy from the little things your kids or grandkids may do or only look forward to going to bed.
+Feeling as if life has no real purpose can be not only sad but starts a cycle of negativity that can spiral into depression.